-Margaret was a prolific contributor on the support group dedicated to “autogynephilia” in early 2004, before group founder Willow Arune inadvertently got the group banned from Yahoo in 2005 for trolling and defamation.
+Margaret Ann McGhee (born 1942) is an American technology executive.
+Shewas a prolific contributor on the support group dedicated to “autogynephilia” in early 2004, before group founder Willow Arune inadvertently got the group banned from Yahoo in 2005 for trolling and defamation.

 Margaret has an interest in evolutionary psychology, a field which heavily underpins The Man Who Would Be Queen by J. Michael Bailey.
 Bailey and Anne Lawrence are the primary proponents of the “autogynephilia” diagnosis created by Ray Blanchard.

-Margaret has written an excellent summary of the controversy available on her site:
+Margaret has written an summary of the controversy available on her site:

 This evening I was browsing tsroadmap and was surprised to find a page there dedicated to some information about me.
 This was regarding some posts that I made in the past to the now long defunct autogynephila forum.